SRamdath/UWI-GPA-calculator/README.md

-Written by Simon Ramdath in year 2 of UWI, which is about 6 years ago?
+Written by Simon Ramdath in year 2 of UWI, which is like, 2018?
 Interestingly, implementing option 3 wasn't too trivial.
 Its like those fill the boxes problems.

 Grade   | Quality Points | Marks Range
 --------------------------------------